 In the streets, cherry-trees already began to blossom, they literally can’t wait to show us their beauty again, after a whole year.
 Spring is here, my friend, and so are my spring recipes.

-Are you curious about these easy carrot cake cupcakes from scratch?
+Are you curious about these easy carrot cake muffins from scratch?

 These truly are something also a kid will LOVE!

-Make these easy carrot cake cupcakes from scratch with your kids!
+Make these easy carrot cake muffins from scratch with your kids!